KGAccuracyEval/reliable-kg-estimation/README.md

 ## Methods

-We provide both the methods based on the Wald interval (baseline) and those based on binomial intervals -- that is, Wilson, continuity-corrected Wilson, and Agresti-Coull.
+We provide both the methods based on the Wald interval (baseline) and those based on binomial intervals (proposed) -- that is, Wilson, continuity-corrected Wilson, and Agresti-Coull.
 The methods based on Wald can be deployed via ```runBaseline.py```, whereas those based on binomial intervals via ```runEval.py```.

 For instance, to use TWCS with Wald interval on YAGO, run: